AndreWerneck/talk_to_url_project/README.md

 ```
 ⏳ **Installation time:** ~25-30 minutes (requires at least 4GB of disk space and 6GB+ RAM).

+**It would be easier to create a folder called "models" inside your project and store the model there.**

 ---

 ## Running the API